 },

-The language selection dropdown is also generated from the i18n configuration file mentioned earlier.
-Since the label becomes the name of the selected item, we don't want to translate it.
-Therefore, we've added code to override it with the label's value.
-(It seems `translate="no"` doesn't work with the Cloud Translation API.)
+The language selection dropdown is also generated from the i18n configuration file.
+Since the label becomes the option name, I don't want to translate it.
+So I added a process to override the label value.
+(The translate="no" attribute doesn't work with Cloud Translation API.)

-As I tried various things and built it many times, the API usage fee quickly exceeded 10,000 yen.
+After trying various approaches and rebuilding multiple times, API costs quickly exceeded 10,000 yen.

 {